Valentin-Gonay/cross-beta-predictor/README.md

 -sc  'Sequence'
 ```

-Run the prediction on the CSV available in `/example/Test_csv.csv` without drawing the result graph.
+Run the prediction on the CSV available in `/example/Test_csv.csv` without drawing the resulting graph.
 For a CSV, label and sequence column names must be specified using `-nc` and `-sc`.

 <a  name="fasta"></a>